 - The damages you sustained, such as medical costs and lost income, are all directly linked to the crash

-What Compensation Can I Collect After a Car Accident in Connecticut?
+What Compensation Can I Collect After Hiring a Car Accident Lawyer in Hartford?

-In any personal injury case, there are three types of damages that can be recovered.
+In any personal injury case, three types of damages can be recovered.

-- Economic damages: These can be claimed to compensate for financial losses incurred because of a collision.
-These can be used to pay for medical expenses, lost wages, and the cost of repairing or replacing your car.
+- Economic damages: These can be claimed to compensate for financial losses incurred by a collision.
+These can be used to pay for medical expenses, lost wages, and repairing or replacing your car.

 - Non-economic damages: These damages, such as disfigurement and pain and suffering, give non-monetary losses a financial value.

-- Punitive damages: These are intended to hold a wrongdoer accountable for their actions and discourage them and others from committing the same transgressions in the future.
+- Punitive damages: These are intended to hold a wrongdoer accountable for their actions and discourage them and others from committing the same transgressions.

 What Are Common Car Accident Causes in Hartford?

-There are several factors that can result in a car collision.
+Several factors can result in a car collision.
 However, the most common cause is negligence, which manifests itself in these ways:

 The number of people injured in car accidents caused by speeding amounts to thousands every year.
-Speeding is a leading cause of fatal car accidents not only in the United States but around the world.
+Speeding is a leading cause of fatal car accidents in the United States and worldwide.
 You won’t be able to react quickly enough to avoid a collision if you’re going too fast.

 When a driver gets behind the wheel while under the influence of alcohol, the consequences can be lethal.
 If a person’s faculties are compromised by alcohol or drugs, they will have lost their sound judgment and focus.